-UW-Madison Specific Alcohol Beverage Regulations, UW-Madison Campus-wide Administrative Policy specific institutional regulations to permit the use and possession of alcohol beverages by individuals above the minimum legal drinking age.
+UW-Madison Specific Alcohol Beverage Regulations, UW-Madison Campus-wide Administrative Policy

+UWS 18.09(1), Wisconsin Administrative Code prohibits the use or possession of alcohol beverages on all university premises except as specifically permitted by institutional regulations.
+UW-Madison has developed specific institutional regulations to permit the use and possession of alcohol beverages by individuals above the minimum legal drinking age.
 Students and employees who fail to comply with UW-Madison regulations are subject to disciplinary action.